inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

 ## TERRAFORM
 In the Terraform folder: <br/>
-1. In the variables.tf file, update the default values for the following variables:<br/>
+1. Update variable in the variables.tf file:
  - REQUIRED:
     -  **project name**   _To the name of the project you just created_
     -  **bucket name**  _Pick one that is globally unique_ <br/>